email: tony@lathes.co.uk

 Perfect Drilling Machine

-Unfortunately, with only two examples found, details of the Perfecto milling machine are scanty.
-However, it appears to have been arranged like the Dore WestburyBeaver Mk.
-1 and Elliott Ominimil 00 with its vertical head carried on a ram that could be slid backwards and forwards and drive from a rear-mounted motor to the spindle by V-belt.
-Unusually for a small miller the ram, instead of being the expected round steel bar, was of the much more rigid dovetail type with the head arranged to swivel on the end, Bridgeport style.
-In addition to the vertical head, the miller also had a horizontal spindle, driven by V-belt countershaft system from a second motor mounted on the left-hand face of the column; this drive was (usefully) equipped with a low-speed, lathe-like backgear system almost certainly borrowed, judging by its appearance, from the Perfecto lathe.
+Unfortunately, with only two examples found, details of the Perfecto Universal milling machine are scanty.
+However, it appears to have been developed from an equally rare horizontal type with the addition, at the top of its rectangular main column, of a bolt-on plate that carried, like the Dore WestburyBeaver Mk.
+1 and Elliott Ominimil 00, a vertical head carried on a ram that could be slid backwards and forwards.
+Drive came from a rear mounted single-phase motor to the spindle by standard A-section V-belt.
+Unusually for a small miller, the ram on the Universal, instead of being the expected round steel bar, was of the much more rigid dovetail type with the head arranged to swivel on the end, Bridgeport style.
+In addition to the vertical head, the miller also kept the horizontal spindle, this being driven by V-belt countershaft system from a second motor mounted on the left-hand face of the column; this drive was (usefully) equipped with a low-speed, lathe-like backgear system almost certainly borrowed, judging by its appearance, from the Perfecto lathe.
 Oddly, instead of using the dovetail ram as the overarm to support the end of a cutter-holding horizontal arbor, the makers employed a round bar that passed, in the usual way, through the column just above the spindle line.

 Travel of the standard table - which seems to have been that used on the Dore Westbury miller - had a longitudinal travel (Y axis) of around 14 inches, in traverse (X axis) of just 2.5" and vertically (Z axis) of around 6 inches.
 As few can have been produced - and the small factory lacked resources - ancillary items like countershafts and bracketing have a decidedly home-made appearance, showing that each example would, almost certainly, have been built to order.